Best Free Project Management Software

 LiquidPlanner’s mobile apps are designed to help you manage your IT projects remotely.
 Both Android and iOS versions are available.
 The LiquidPlanner platform allows you to track both time and budgetary aspects of your project, including both billable and non-billable costs.
 Advanced analytics capabilities are incorporated into the software.
 A free trial of LiquidPlanner is available.

 Don’t make the mistake of trying to keep your team on task using email alone; it’s an inefficient and outdated approach to keeping collaborative projects moving forward.
-Any of these 7 project management apps would be an excellent alternative for helping to keep your team engaged and informed as you work to complete your projects.
-While these apps won’t manage your projects for you, they’ll make your project management role much easier.
+Any of these project management software would be an excellent alternative for helping to keep your team engaged and informed as you work to complete your projects.